 Where is Data Filtering Used?

 Different kinds of data filters can be implemented based on the needs of your organization to amend reports, queries, and other information results.
-Data Filtering Profiles helps in preventing the confidential and proprietary data from leaving the network.
+Data Filtering Profiles helps in preventing confidential and proprietary data from leaving the network.
 For example, a data filtering program could hide or erase social security numbers or credit card numbers from the complex client data reports coming into the employee’s desk or to their mobile device.
-With the ongoing movement of Bring Your Own Device (BYOD) in organizations across the globe, it becomes all the more important that strict data filtering policies are enforced to solve the security issues related to information that lands up in the employee’s device.
+With the ongoing movement of Bring Your Own Device (BYOD) in organizations across the globe, it becomes all the more critical that strict data filtering policies are enforced to solve the security issues related to information that lands up in the employee’s device.

 How Do You Set Up Data Filtering?

 Also, data filtering can be applied to various departments or a specific group or individual depending on the scenario.
-Different patterns can be created as per the need of each department so that the other sensitive data is masked or filtered thus preventing sensitive data from being passed on to unauthorized users in an organization.
+Different patterns can be created as per the need of each department so that the other sensitive data is masked or filtered, thus preventing sensitive data from being passed on to unauthorized users in an organization.

 Thus there are three methods to set up data filtering-